 GIAZO is available as oval, yellow, film-coated tablets containing 1.1 g balsalazide disodium, with BZT debossed on one side of the tablet.

-Manufactured by: Nexgen Pharma, Inc. Manufactured for: Salix Pharmaceuticals, Inc. Raleigh, NC 27615.
-Revised: June 2012This monograph has been modified to include the generic and brand name in many instances.
+Manufactured for: Salix Pharmaceuticals, a division of Valeant Pharmaceuticals North America LC Bridgewater, NJ 08807 USA.
+Revised: June 2016This monograph has been modified to include the generic and brand name in many instances.

 Additional Giazo Information